PoisotLab/ms_svd_networks/manuscript.md

 # Methods

 We used bipartite networks from the web of life database and did not discriminate between different types of pairwise interactions.
 Using bipartite networks means that interacting species are split into two sets (or interacting groups) and along different dimensions in the interaction matrix.
-Thus, columns in the matrix represent one group (or type) of species and rows represent the other group of speccies involved in the interaction.
+Thus, columns in the matrix represent one group (or type) of species and rows represent the other group of species involved in the interaction. *(I don't know if it's worth clarifying the idea of dimensions and 'groups' of species - also mentioning WoL?)*

-1. Networks used
- + From web of Life (maybe total # as well... split out by type??)
- + Only bipartite networks (brief description?)
- + removed those with a richness > 200
+## Estimating (calculating?) network complexity

-## Singular Value Decomposition of an ecological network
+### Singular Value Decomposition of an ecological network

 Broadly Singular Value Decomposition (SVD) is the factorisation of a matrix **A** (where $\boldsymbol{A}_{m,n} \in\mathbb{R}$) into the form $U\cdot\Sigma\cdot V^T$.
 Where *U* is an $m \times m$ unitary matrix and *V* an $n \times n$ unitary matrix.
 The columns of *U* and of *V* are called the left- and right-singular vectors of *M* respectively. $\Sigma$ is made up of diagonal entries $\sigma_{i} = \Sigma{ii}$ and are known as singular values of *M* and can be arranged to be descending, where the number on non-zero values are equal to the rank of the matrix or in this case ecological network.

-The singular values of $\Sigma$ can be used to define the complexity of a network, using a 'Shannon type entropy' approach.
-First we can arrange the set of singular values $(\sigma_{i})_{i=1,n}$ to be descending and normalise them (See equation @eq:1), where $\Sigma_{i}\overline{\sigma_{i}} = 1$
+The singular values of $\Sigma$ can be used to define the complexity of a network, using a 'Shannon type entropy' approach @Shannon1948MatThe.
+First we can arrange the set of singular values to be descending and normalise them (See equation @eq:1), where $\Sigma_{i}\overline{\sigma_{i}} = 1$

 $$\overline{\sigma_{i}}=\frac{\sigma_{i}}{\Sigma_{i}\sigma_{i}}$${#eq:1}